prantlf/ovai/README.md

 ### OpenAI Streaming

-Responds in chunks in the [SSE format] and the content type `text/event-stream` compatible with [OpenAI].
+Responds in chunks in the [SSE format] and with the content type `text/event-stream` compatible with [OpenAI].

 ```
 ❯ curl localhost:22434/v1/chat/completions -d '{